patrick-zippenfenig/environmental-data-management-notes/README.md

 4. **Derived Variables and Interpolation:** Depending on the model, derived weather variables are calculated as needed (e.g., estimating low/mid/high cloud cover from pressure level relative humidity).
 Aggregations, such as cumulative precipitation, are resolved into hourly precipitation values.
 Additionally, if the data's temporal resolution shifts mid-forecast (e.g., from 1-hourly to 3 or 6-hourly), all data is interpolated to a consistent 1-hourly resolution.
 This includes solar radiation de-averaging, which accounts for the solar zenith angle during interpolation.

 5. **Updating the Time-Series Database:** The time-series database, containing existing weekly files, is updated.
 Data downloading and processing occur concurrently across all available CPU cores.
 Updates are executed in chunks, requiring minimal system memory despite processing hundreds of gigabytes of data.

-Optional Database Upload: The updated Open-Meteo database can be optionally uploaded to S3-compatible storage.
-By default, the Open-Meteo database is stored locally in a single directory, ./data.
+6. **Optional Database Upload:** The updated Open-Meteo database can be optionally uploaded to S3-compatible storage.
+By default, the Open-Meteo database is stored locally in a single directory, `./data/`.

-All downloaders are implemented in Open-Meteo's open-source code.
+All downloaders are implemented in Open-Meteo's open-source code using the Swift programming language with C libraries.
 Prebuilt binaries are available for Ubuntu, along with Docker images.
 Downloading a single ECMWF 0.25° model run and updating the Open-Meteo database can be accomplished with a single terminal command:

 ```bash
 openmeteo-api download-ecmwf --domain ifs025 --run 2024090100 --concurrent 4 --only-variables temperature_2m,precipitation --server https://data.ecmwf.int/forecasts/
 ```

-This downloader is optimized for ECMWF IFS 0.25° open-data distribution and downloads data from the specified server.
+This downloader above is optimized for ECMWF IFS 0.25° open-data distribution and downloads data from the specified server.
 However, it can also work with local directories containing GRIB files.
 Additional datasets and workflows can be implemented quickly.
 A current list of all integrated weather models can be found here: [Open-Meteo Open-Data GitHub](https://github.com/open-meteo/open-data).

-As of September 2024, Open-Meteo downloads and processes 2.8 TB of GRIB/NetCDF files daily.
-Maintaining a time series of the past 90 days for all weather forecast models requires approximately 1.8 TB of storage.
+As of September 2024, Open-Meteo downloads and processes `2.8 TB` of GRIB/NetCDF files daily.
+Maintaining a time series of the past 90 days for all weather forecast models requires approximately `1.8 TB` of storage.

 The potential for adding new datasets and weather models is virtually limitless.
 Upcoming additions include:
 - NOAA NBM and RRFS